LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Scan Path**: The folder path to scan for Object instances.
 Use this to narrow your search and improve scan times.
   - **Show Progress Bar**: Display a progress bar during Object scanning.
   - **Root Prefabs Only**: Scan only for Components that are directly attached to root Prefab assets.
 When enabled nested Objects and their Components will be ignored.
 If disabled it's recommended to enable "Show Asset Path" to provide insight on which root asset you're changing.
+  - **Hidden Sub Assets**: Scan hidden sub-assets that aren't shown under their main asset in the Project window.
+When disabled only visible sub-assets are scanned.
+When enabled hidden sub-assets are included, but any with a missing script will log a Unity warning that can't be suppressed (for example a URP Volume Profile's Volume Components).
   - **Excluded Paths**: Folders to exclude from asset scanning.
 Paths are case-insensitive and recursive.
 Must start from the root of the Unity project.
 Example: `Assets/MyFolder` or `Packages/MyPackage/`.
 Types discovered via Assembly "Scan Option" are included even if all their instances are in excluded folders.
 Rescan after changing exclusions.
   - **Excluded Full Type Names**: Full type names and namespaces to exclude from scanning.
 Types are case-insensitive and recursive.
 Example: `MyNamespace.MyScriptableObject`.
 Rescan after changing exclusions.
 - **Searching**: Settings for searching Objects.